How to Remove Schools From Your CSS Profile

 Step 1: Create an account with the college board.
 You might already have one if you took the SAT test.

 Step 3: Pick your colleges.
 You can add as many as you want.
+Whereas FAFSA has a 20-school limit, there's no stated maximum for the number of schools you can include on your CSS Profile.
 If you have already been accepted to a school and have committed there, then you should only select that one.

 Step 4: Complete the application.
 At first you will be repeating much of the same information as the FAFSA -- general questions about your family and yourself.
 Then it will move to more in-depth questions, like asking you to describe any special circumstances your family might have faced recently.
 This would be where you describe any financial hardships that are not noticeable through tax documentation.
 For example, if your family went through an unexpected financial crisis like the COVID-19 pandemic making a parent unable to get paid for two weeks, then you should describe it.